caffedrine/RemoteControlledCarDevelopement/README.md

 ![final1](docs/final1.jpg)
 ![final2](docs/final2.jpg)

+# Tips
+  1. If you will try to compile Firmware and upload it from a Windows machine, it will take almost half minute (I7 + SSD) for code to be uploaded on ESP board and even more if you have installed an antivirus with ransomware protection enabled.
+My advice, use Ubuntu when debugging or improving the Firmware.
+It will be way easy and faster.
+  2. Be carefull at battery.
+A powerbang which provide only 800mA on output may not be be enough.
+Sometime, when WiFi Radios are enabled on ESP Board, motors and ESP Board need more current feed.
+When those peaks are reached, ADC ports may get crazy!
+  3. If something is not working, connect serial cable and check debug logs received via Serial port.
+It is enabled by default.
+  4.

 # Known bugs:
-  1. When powered on, one of the wheels rotate for few seconds until uC reach init sequence.
-This is because of motors driver (DRV8835).
-There are two EN (enable) pins which works on opposite logic levels.
-E.g. to rotate both wheels you need to do something like this: EN1=HIGH, EN2=LOW.
-However when you power on circuit, both pins are connected to GND this mean that one of the motors will start rotating.
-  **Solve?** - Use transistors to sync logical levels.

-  2. Power ON/OFF Button - This is not a bug but such a button is a MUST because some powerbanks may not have such a button and is not ok to connect/disconnect battery whenever you want to start/stop the car..
+  1. Power ON/OFF Button - This is not a bug but such a button is a MUST because some powerbanks may not have such a button and is not ok to connect/disconnect battery whenever you want to start/stop the car...